Azure-Samples/Microchip-PIC-IoT-Wx/PIC_IoT_Central.md

     >debug 0
     ```

-6. Set the Wi-Fi credentials used by your board whenever it tries to connect to an Access Point.
+6. Set the Wi-Fi credentials used by your board whenever it tries to connect to an Access Point (which must be operating in the 2.4 GHz band).
+If an iPhone is being used as a hotspot, the `Maximize Compatibility` option must be enabled.
 Execute the following `wifi` command on the CLI

     ```bash
     wifi <NETWORK_SSID>,<PASSWORD>,<SECURITY_OPTION[1=Open|2=WPA|3=WEP]>